-And then once children get back to their communities, it's very context specific and the e's a big difference between Iraq and Nigeria, for example.
+back to their communities, it's very context specific and there's a big difference between Iraq and Nigeria, for example.
 In Iraq, even having one remote family member who is associated with [Islamic State of Iraq and the Levant] ISIL is enough for you to be exiled.
 In Nigeria, that is not the case at all.
 We see pretty high levels of acceptance and pretty low levels of stigma - at the moment - that's not been the case in the past, but at the moment.